 Where are we monitoring?

-Estuary water quality monitoring locations are shown in the adjacent map.
-The current focus is the middle estuary.
-Locations span from Brushgrove (upstream) to near Maclean (downstream), and bracket the South Arm Channel, Shark Creek and the Coldstream.
+Estuary water quality monitoring locations are shown in the map.
+The current focus is the middle estuary, spanning from Brushgrove (upstream) to near Maclean (downstream), and brackets the South Arm Channel, Shark Creek and the Coldstream.
 Monitoring occurs ~approximately weekly.

 Water quality monitoring locations in the Clarence Estuary.